dbwebb-se/mvc/example/scrutinizer/README.md

 The first (or latest) build
 --------------------------

 If everything is green you will have the report from your first build available to inspect.
-Scrutinizer prepares a lot of details from analysing your code.
-Check out the results for your code and check if ou can see some quality metrics that you are custom to.
+Scrutinizer prepares a lot of details from analyzing your code.
+Check out the results for your code and check if you can see some quality metrics.

 You can inspect the [latest build of my example project](https://scrutinizer-ci.com/g/mosbth/mvc-report/).